Article Image

 EHRs give us a wealth of information about the patient, but cannot paint the full picture.
 Caring for the well-appearing child in the office demands humility, because the true worry may extend beyond the chief complaint.

 Pediatric ER visits and hospitalizations can be traumatizing events for parents.
-The experience of needing acute care or hospitalization, rather than the severity of the child’s illness, was predictive of future medical related anxiety.
+The experience of needing acute care or hospitalization, rather than the severity of the child’s illness, was predictive of future medical-related anxiety.

 Child hospitalization or ER visits are stressful events for families.
-The experience of needing acute care, rather than the severity of their child’s illness, was predictive of parental anxiety.
 These feelings extend beyond the hospitalization itself into future interactions with the health care system.
 No one carries negative intentions to create anxiety and stress for pediatric caretakers.
 My goal is not to point fingers.
 Rather, I want to challenge clinicians to practice humility when caring for relatively well-appearing patients with mild symptoms of illness.
 The act of needing acute care is a stressful event, and its effects linger beyond the end of the medical visit.

 Direct medical care helps treat a patient’s symptoms, but is incomplete on its own.
 Caring for the mildly ill child is not the most difficult task we face.
 Rather, it can be more challenging to provide appropriate reassurance and empower families to actively care for their child.
 If it does not arise naturally, directly asking what worries the family allows clinicians to provide the peace of mind the family is seeking.
 Avoiding the underlying anxieties and diminishing fears will not make them go away.
 Rather, we risk layering a feeling of being dismissed on top of the scar.